 The current flag of Uruguay was officially adopted on July 11, 1830.
 There are three official flags of Uruguay.
-The flag shown above is the main national flag however the flag above and both flags to the right are displayed on all government building.
+The flag shown above is the main national flag however the flag above and both flags below are displayed on all government building.

 The Sun of May has been used as a national symbol since the 19th century.
 The blue and white colors are modeled after the flag of Argentina, and the nine stripes represent the nine departments within the country.